OVO (album): Act III: The nest that sailed the sky

 Sofia discovered that her mother Beth had been killed by the rubble of the tower and mourned her loss.
 She had now lost her entire family and Skyboy was gone.
 At Ion and Beth's funeral, she remembered her happy childhood surrounded by her family.
 She planted an acorn from her old house that she found in her pocket.
 Suddenly she met Skyboy again, who took her above the clouds.
 Sofia became pregnant.
 On the day of her wedding, a tree grew from her mother's grave.
 The oak tree quickly grew bigger and bigger.
 Then the great rain began and the dry land was filled with life again.
 But the rain didn't stop, the Skypeople couldn't fly because their wings got wet.
 The water kept rising.
 Skyboy and Sofia called everyone to the big oak tree to save themselves.
 Sofia became the leader of all, the child inside her was getting heavier and heavier.
 The tree remained the only thing still peeking out.
-The child of Skyboy and Beth was born.
-His eyelids formed the word OVO with his eyes and so get his name.
+The child of Skyboy and Sofia was born.
+His eyes and brows formed the word OVO, and so gave his name.
 The water did not recede for several months.
 Sofia discovered that if she looked up into the sky, she could fall in it.
 The whole top of the world was spinning upside down.
 She told the others about a dream of how a nest with her son could sail into the sky.
 They made a nest out of twigs and put food in it and OVO in its center.
 The nest with OVO went up to the sky.
 Sofia was very sad, but at the same time she saw in the faces of the others more hope than ever before.
 The nest disappeared into the sky.
 The last thing they could see was a blue ball floating away.